On this page:

 - flow management.

-The BPEMG document was published by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in 1999.
+The BPEM document was published by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in 1999.
 The guidelines were developed by EPA, Department of Sustainability and Environment, Melbourne Water, Municipal Association of Victoria and local government.
 The guidelines are the product of considerable research and technical review of a wide range of urban stormwater management issues and measures.

 Urban stormwater BPEM review process and next steps